souxls/Collections/README.md

 - [evadb](https://github.com/georgia-tech-db/evadb) - Database system for AI-powered apps
 - [dingo](https://github.com/dingodb/dingo) - A multi-modal vector database that supports upserts and vector queries using unified SQL (MySQL-Compatible) on structured and unstructured data, while meeting the requirements of high concurrency and ultra-low latency.
 - [ioredis](https://github.com/redis/ioredis) - 🚀 A robust, performance-focused, and full-featured Redis client for Node.js.
+- [postgres_for_everything](https://github.com/Olshansk/postgres_for_everything) - How to reduce complexity and move faster?
+Just Postgres for everything.
+- [repmgr](https://github.com/EnterpriseDB/repmgr) - A lightweight replication manager for PostgreSQL (Postgres).
+- [microk8s](https://github.com/canonical/microk8s) - MicroK8s is a small, fast, single-package Kubernetes for datacenters and the edge..
+- [sequin](https://github.com/sequinstream/sequin) - Postgres change data capture to streams, queues, and search indexes like Kafka, SQS, Elasticsearch, HTTP endpoints, and more.
+- [vanna](https://github.com/vanna-ai/vanna) - 🤖 Chat with your SQL database 📊.
+Accurate Text-to-SQL Generation via LLMs using RAG 🔄..
+- [miniob](https://github.com/oceanbase/miniob) - MiniOB is a compact database that assists developers in understanding the fundamental workings of a database..
+- [drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database diagram editor and SQL generator..
+- [rocksdb](https://github.com/facebook/rocksdb) - A library that provides an embeddable, persistent key-value store for fast storage..

 ## Container